 Checking for leaks in the cooling system

 1. Inspect the condition of all coolant hoses, including heater hoses.
-Also check that the clamps are secure.
+Also check that the clamps are securely fastened.

 Checking the coolant level